Exclusive and dissociative J/$\psi$ photoproduction, and exclusive dimuon production, in p$-$Pb collisions at $\sqrt{s_{\rm NN}} = 8.16$ TeV: Results

-ALICE measurements are also compared with the JMRT calculation.
-Two calculations are available from the JMRT group~\cite{Jones:2013pga, Jones:2016icr, GayDucati:2018who}.
-The first one, referred to as LO, is based on a power law description of the process from the result in Ref.~\cite{Ryskin:1992ui}, while the second one, labeled as NLO, includes contributions which mimic effects expected from the dominant NLO corrections.
+ALICE measurements are also compared with the Jones--Martin--Ryskin--Teubner (JMRT) calculation.
+Two calculations are available from the JMRT group~\cite{Jones:2013pga, Jones:2016icr}.
+The first one, referred to as LO, is based on a power-law description of the process from the result in Ref.~\cite{Ryskin:1992ui}, while the second one, labeled as NLO, includes contributions which mimic effects expected from the dominant NLO corrections.
 At high \Wgp, they deviate from a simple power-law shape.
 Both models are fitted to the same data and their energy dependence is rather similar, so only the NLO version is shown.
 ALICE measurements at \fivenn and \eightsixteen support their extracted gluon distribution down to $x \sim 2 \times 10^{-5}$.
 A more recent NLO computation of this process suggests a stronger sensitivity to quark contributions than previously considered~\cite{Eskola:2022vpi}.

-Figure~\ref{fig:jpsi-crossX-exc} also shows predictions from the CCT model~\cite{Cepila:2016uku} based on the colour dipole approach.
+Figure~\ref{fig:jpsi-crossX-exc} also shows predictions from the Cepila--Contreras--Takaki (CCT) model~\cite{Cepila:2016uku} based on the colour dipole approach.
 This model incorporates a fluctuating hot spot structure of the proton in the impact parameter plane, with the number of hot spots growing with decreasing $x$.
 It is compatible with ALICE measurements at \fivenn and \eightsixteen.
+Future UPC measurements by ALICE will explore the high $W$ range, particularly with future detector upgrades such as FoCal~\cite{Bylinkin:2022wkm}.